linuxboot/heads-wiki/About/Keys.md

 to meditate on your threat model and what happened to your computer since your last normal default boot.

-The Disk Unlock Key is sealed in TPM NV memory with PCRs-2-4-5-6-7, which includes external content from the firmware, like your LUKS header measurements.
+The Disk Unlock Key (DUK) is sealed in distinct TPM NV memory against PCRs 0-7 and a passphrase.
+The LUKS headers are disk content measured into PCR 6 by `qubes-measure-luks.sh`, so the DUK releases only when those measurements match.